linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

     {{</ file >}}

     - The Playbook `my_linode` contains the `Create Linode` play, which will be executed on `hosts: localhost`.
 This means the Ansible playbook will execute on the local system and use it as a vehicle to deploy the remote Linode instances.
     - The `vars_files` key provides the location of a local file that contains variable values to populate in the play.
 The value of any variables defined in the vars file will substitute any Jinja template variables used in the Playbook.
 Jinja template variables are any vars between `{{ my_var }}`.
-Note: remember to replace `username` with your username.
     - The `Create a new Linode` task calls the `linode_v4` module and provides all required module parameters as arguments, plus additional arguments to configure the Linode's deployment.
 For details on each parameter, see the [linode_v4 Module Parameters](#linode-v4-module-parameters) section.

         {{< note >}}